Itz-Toothless/Development/Privacy Policy.md

 Server IDs for e.g. logs or the warning system.

-User IDs, for example for bot exclusion and acceptance of bot rules, as well as for muted people.
+User IDs, for example for bot exclusion and acceptance of the ToS, as well as for muted people.

 **`2.
 Who has access to this data?`**